kourgeorge/agenthub/agent-hiring-mvp/agenthub-sdk/templates/persistent_rag_agent_file/README.md

 **Note**: The `agent_id` parameter is optional but recommended for better storage isolation.

-**Important**: The `file_tokens` parameter is required for the agent to access uploaded files.
-Each file reference must have a corresponding access token that was returned when the file was uploaded.
+**Important**: The `file_references` parameter now expects full URLs with embedded access tokens.
+The widget will provide these complete URLs, eliminating the need for separate token management.

 ### Execution
 ```bash